Dec 26, 2020

 The 2016 coup against the Labour leader

-Labour members watched on in disbelief as right-wing MPs, coordinated by Tom Watson in collaboration with Tony Blair and his acolytes in Labour Party openly sabotaged Labour's electability.
+Labour members watched on in disbelief as right-wing MPs, coordinated by Tom Watson, openly sabotaged Labour's electability.
 They refused to accept the election of Jeremy Corbyn as leader and coordinated a series of resignations to try to topple the leader of Her Majesty’s Opposition.
 By doing so they not only committed an act of betrayal against the Party but also an act of treachery against the Crown.

-When the Blairites/Labour right wing launched their coup against Corbyn in 2016, ten thousand of us gathered in Parliament Square to show our support for Jeremy.
-Corbyn was challenged for the leadership by Angela Eagle (the brick that never was), whose campaign rapidly fizzled out and who was replaced by Owen Smith.
+When the Blairites/Labour right wing launched their coup against Corbyn in 2016, ten thousand people, including me, gathered in Parliament Square to show our support for Jeremy.
+Corbyn was then challenged for the leadership by Angela Eagle (the brick that never was), whose campaign rapidly fizzled out and who was in turn replaced by yet another paper candidate, Owen Smith.
 Corbyn won a landslide victory against Smith, winning 61.8% of the vote.

-The fact that the plotters, including Keir Starmer, backed Owen Smith, a former lobbyist for Big Pharma, tells you everything you need to know about the values, principles and priorities of the Labour right wing and the current leader of the party.
+The fact that the plotters, including Keir Starmer, backed Owen Smith, a former lobbyist for Big Pharma, tells you everything you need to know about the values, principles and priorities of the Labour right wing and the current party leader.

 Corbyn's 2017 comeback